osboot/make-initrd/Documentation/HowInitramfsWorks.md

 about the appearance of `/dev/md0`.
 Now, mount-handler can check it and if it contains the root filesystem, then handler will mount this block device.

-So, we mounted some block devices somewhere.
-We need something that would make a decision that we met all the conditions for real system boot.
-The server periodically runs `extenders` scripts that perform checks (console is not active, the system init was found, etc.), and if all scripts succeed, the server initiates a system boot.
-See [polling details](PollDetails.md) for more information.
+In addition to udev events, we launch a daemon that monitors the appearance of mountpoints.
+Every time something mount, we check the conditions to boot the real system.
+If all scripts succeed, the uevent handler initiates a system boot.

 This scheme is used to mount system root device, resume system, configure network.
 Basically it's used for everything based on kernel events.